Oslandia/workshop-qwc2/workshop.md

 $ md5sum -c workshop-qwc2.ova.md5
 ```

-Launch the VirtualBox user interface and import the virtual appliance `workshop-qwc2.ova`.
-In the
+Now launch the VirtualBox user interface and import the virtual appliance `workshop-qwc2.ova`.
+In
-"Appliance settings" window make sure you give enough RAM to the VM.
+the "Appliance settings" window make sure you give enough RAM to the VM.
+8196 MB should be enough.
+See the screenshot below.

 ![](img/virtualbox-appliance-settings.png)